leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

   - Subscribes to `system:message` on the runtime bus.
   - Renders each message into the text game/chat area, using the template to place the log and input controls.

 With this minimal set present and the capabilities above selected, a workspace set can act as a "pure text game runtime" with no additional adapters required.
+When a workspace also defines `world.grid.tilemap`, the `world` field in `ctx` will include a derived grid view so hooks can render or summarise world state without re-parsing files.

 ### 10.6 `net.realtime-basic` runtime feature